haelyons/local_flow/README.md

 ## Architecture

-FastAPI server + FAISS + SentenceTransformers + LangChain
+MCP Server + FAISS + SentenceTransformers + LangChain + FastMCP

-Vector database stored in `./vector_db`.
+Vector database stored in `./vector_db` (or wherever `RAG_DATA_DIR` points).
 Don't delete it unless you enjoy re-indexing everything.

+JSON-RPC over stdin/stdout because apparently that's how we communicate with AI tools now.
+The future is weird.

+## Troubleshooting

+**"Tool not found"**: Did you restart Cursor?
+Restart Cursor.

+**"WSL command failed"**: Check your paths in `mcp.json`.
+Also, is WSL actually running?

+**"CUDA out of memory"**: Your GPU is having feelings.
+Try smaller batch sizes or less ambitious documents.

+**"Permission denied"**: WSL permissions are a mystery.
+Try `chmod +x` on everything and pray.

+**"It's not working"**: That's not a question.
+But yes, welcome to local AI tooling.